Skip to main content

 });

 To know the range of values allowed, follow the links in the docs to the value set definition (the docs will link you straight into the Implementation Guide).
-Any Code or Display value declared on that page is allowed.
+Any Code or Display value declared on that page is accepted.

 If a mapping fails, the value you passed in will be fed through the final FHIR resource, unmapped and untouched.